Oklahoma prepares to execute man for 1985 slaying of teacher

 Bigler Stouffer II, 79, is set to receive a lethal injection at 10 a.m. at the Oklahoma State Penitentiary in McAlester.
 Stouffer would be the first person executed in Oklahoma since John Grant convulsed on the gurney and vomited during his lethal injection in October as the state ended a six-year execution moratorium brought on by concerns over its protocols.

 Stouffer has maintained his innocence in the attack that left Linda Reaves dead and her boyfriend, Doug Ivens, seriously injured.
 He and his attorneys argued in court filings that the state’s three-drug execution method poses a risk of unconstitutional pain and suffering and that Stouffer should be included among other death row plaintiffs in a federal lawsuit challenging the protocols.
 But his request for a stay of execution was denied by a federal district judge and the U.S. Court of Appeals for the Tenth Circuit.
-A final appeal with the U.S. Supreme Court was pending on Thursday.
+A final appeal with the U.S. Supreme Court was denied Thursday morning, less than two hours before the scheduled execution.

 Stouffer was convicted and sentenced to death in 2003 after his first conviction and death sentence were overturned.
 At a parole board hearing last month, he said Ivens was shot as the two men fought over a gun at Ivens’ home, and that Reaves was dead when he arrived.